Shuvalik/harmoniya/README.md

 `npm start` - starting local server for development by address http://localhost:3000/, watch changes

-`npm build` - building project to the "dist" folder
+`npm build` - building project to the "docs" folder

 `npm deploy` - deploying current project to the GitHub pages branch.
 Deploy is available ONLY after building the project.